Taking children to funerals

 It may be helpful to have an adult who is known to the children and trusted by them but who is perhaps not quite as affected by the death who will be able to take them out of the service and distract them if they become bored or restless or just want to leave.

-You may find the guide available here useful.
+You may find this guide for grown-ups when children ask questions about death (PDF) useful.
 It was written by a funeral director and helps adults deal with the questions raised by children about death and funerals.
-Click here if you need to download Adobe Acrobat Reader.

 The Useful Contacts section also lists organisations that have many helpful resources for adults caring for bereaved children and the children themselves.